20tsange1/NBA-Grammar/README.md

 }
 ```

 Additionally, Basketball is a game built up of different moves and actions chained together and executed sequentially.
 In order to enable that, the language provides the ability to declare plays, set moves whereby 1 or more actions (passing, shooting, driving) are listed sequentially – along with their respective types, e.g chest or bounce or lobs for passing.
-In a real life basketball game, these correlate to the moves that players can take and the different ways they are carried out.

 In this case, a play takes the form of a function-like block, requiring the analyst to use identifiers for the players involved (arguments) and consequently use them within the play.
-It is assumed that the checking of the validity of the identifiers and their usage will be checked by the magical back-end.
 Plays can either return the respective player with the ball, or not return anything at all, signifying whether a play retains the ball or not – For example, when the ball is shot, the team will no longer have possession of the ball.
 This also allows us to then use plays within other plays, as it can evaluate to a player who is holding the ball.

 In order to more easily identify a chain of actions within the language and reduce the depth of the resultant AST, a flat structure has been created, leveraging the repeat1 function within tree-sitter to enable these actions to be laid out on a single equal level.
 During evaluation of the AST, it is then possible to know directly the number of and types of actions with just a shallow exploration of the AST.
 Additionally, actions do not require a symbol to end each line, a liberty taken in design, allowing analysts to not have to fret over trivial problems such as missing semi-colons.

 The language also provides the ability to define conditions and prerequisites to an action, requiring these conditions to be true or excluding an action / providing an alternative action.
-This follows an IF {} OTHERWISE {} structure, where the otherwise segment is optional as not all conditionals require an alternative.
+This follows an `IF {} OTHERWISE {}` structure, where the otherwise segment is optional as not all conditionals require an alternative.
 It is also possible to nest conditionals, building up a greater depth of conditional expressions.
 Conditions can also be chained, allowing for more complex boolean expressions to be formed (Expressions using AND and OR).
 This is important towards analysts, as certain moves may have complex prerequisites that need to be fulfilled before it can be carried out, or in some cases there may be a better alternative, e.g if a player has a low pass rating, it may be more effective for them to dribble the ball to a specific location.

 ```
 IF NOT [[a AND b] OR NOT [c AND d] OR [c OR a]] {